HeliosSoftware/hfs-install/README.md

 Run `terraform apply`

-The provisioning will take a while (15 mins) but the command execution should show the progress.
+The provisioning will take a while (15 mins +) but the command execution should show the progress.

 ### Verify that your Cluster is Visible in AxonOps ###
 Login to your [AxonOps](https://axonops.com/) account and verify that your Cassandra Cluster is available.
 Please be aware, this may take several minutes before all cluster nodes are visible in AxonOps.